One-sided Frobenius pairs in extriangulated categories: Abstract

 \section{Abstract}

-Let $\mathscr{C}$ be a extriangulated category with a proper class $\xi$ of $\mathbb{E}$-triangles.
+Let $\mathscr{C}$ be an extriangulated category with a proper class $\xi$ of $\mathbb{E}$-triangles.
 We introduce the notions of left Frobenius pairs, left ($n$-)cotorsion pairs and left (weak) Auslander-Buchweitz contexts with respect to $\xi$ in $\mathscr{C}$.
-We show how to construct left cotorsion pais from left $n$-cotorsion pairs, and establish a one-one correspondence between left Frobenius pairs and left (weak) Auslander-Buchweitz contexts.
-This generalizes Huang-Ma-Zhao's results in triangulated categories and partially generalizes Becerril-Mendoza-P\'{e}rez-Santiago's results in abelian categories.
+We show how to construct left cotorsion pais from left $n$-cotorsion pairs, and establish a one-to-one correspondence between left Frobenius pairs and left (weak) Auslander-Buchweitz contexts.
+We also study the relation between a certain class of cotorsion pairs and that of $n$-cotorsion pairs.
+These work generalize Ma-Zhao-Huang's results in triangulated categories and partially generalize Becerril-Mendoza-P\'{e}rez-Santiago's results in abelian categories.